jkendall327/DependencyInjection.Visualization/README.md

 ## Contributing
 Contributions are welcome.
 Please feel free to submit a pull request or issue if a feature you want is missing.

+This project was developed in concert with Claude 3.5 Sonnet, from Anthropic.

 ## License
 This project is licensed under the MIT License.